void-linux/void-docs/src/installation/guides/macbook.md

 ```
 cd /usr/share/kbd/keymaps/mac/all
-# wget ftp://ftp.linux-france.org/pub/macintosh/mac-fr-ext_new.map.gz
+wget ftp://ftp.linux-france.org/pub/macintosh/mac-fr-ext_new.map.gz
-# localectl set-keymap mac-fr-ext_new
+localectl set-keymap mac-fr-ext_new
 ```

 if that works for you you can add it to the `/etc/rc.conf` modify that line accordingly:

 ```
 # Keymap to load, see loadkeys(8).
 KEYMAP=mac-fr-ext_new
 ```

-- fonts are too small
+## fonts are too small
-you need to install the `terminus-font` package, then use it like shown below:
+on macbookpro the hidpi screen makes the font really small and hard to read. the default resolution is 2560x1600. you need to install the `terminus-font` package, then use it like shown below:

 ```
 sudo xbps-install -Su terminus-font
 setfont ter-u32b
 ```

 if that works well for you add it to the `/etc/rc.conf` file:

 ```
 # Console font to load, see setfont(8).
 FONT="ter-u32b"
 ```

-- mouse pointer only move up and down after having Xorg installed, the first time you will start it you will noticed your pointer only moves up and down when using the touchpad. this is because the usbmouse module is getting loaded and used instead of the bcm5974 device (the touchpad). as a workaround you can do this:
+## mouse pointer only move up and down
+after having Xorg installed, the first time you will start it you will noticed your pointer only moves up and down when using the touchpad. this is because the usbmouse module is getting loaded and used instead of the bcm5974 device (the touchpad). as a workaround you can do this:

 ```